1: ASSESSMENT AND APPLICATION PROCESS

 11. Freedom to enter this state in life.

-12. Be between the ages of 17-55 (Previously obtained undergraduate college degree required for the upper age limit).
+12. Be between the ages of 17-55 (A previously obtained undergraduate college degree is required for those between the ages of 50-55.)

 13. Does not have personal